NCBI-Hackathons/MetagenomicAntibioticResistance/README.md

 ### A Simple Method for Extracting Antimicrobial Resistance Information from Metagenomes
 ##### Hackathon team: Lead: Steve Tsang - SysAdmins: Greg Fedewa, Daniel Quang, Sherif Farag - Writers: Matthew Moss, Alexey V. Rakov

+Antibiotic resistance of bacterial pathogens remains a major threat to public health around the world.
+Fast and reliable extraction of antimicrobial resistance genomic signatures from large raw sequencing datasets obtained from human metagenomes is a key task for bioinformatics. **NastyBugs** is a versatile workflow for fast extracting of antimicrobial resistance genomic signatures from metagenomes.

 *Objective*: Create a reusable, reproducible, scalable, interoperable workflow to locate antimicrobial resistant genomic signatures in SRA shotgun sequencing (metagenomics) datasets